jachinte/grade-buddy/README.md

 #### Run the application

-The marking helper is provided as a command-line application, run it using the following command:
+The marking helper is provided as a command-line application.
+Run it using the following command:

 ```bash
 java -jar target/marking-helper.jar --help